rsta2/minisynth/README.md

 	cd circle/boot
 	make

 You have to copy the three files *bootcode.bin*, *start.elf* and *fixup.dat* from the *circle/boot/* subdirectory to the FAT partition on the SD card.
-The Raspberry Pi 4 requires different firmware files.
+The Raspberry Pi 4 and 5 require different firmware files.
 Please read the file *circle/boot/README* for details!

 Finally you have to copy the configuration files *cmdline.txt*, *patchN.txt* (example patches), *velocity-???.txt* (keyboard velocity curve) and *midi-cc.txt* (MIDI CC mapping) from the *config/* subdirectory to the SD card.
 The appropriate velocity curve file has to be renamed to *velocity.txt* to be used.
 You can optionally create a subdirectory */patches* and copy the example patches there, if you do not want to have them in the root directory of your SD card.